flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Default value:** `30`

 **Description:** Token lifetime duration in seconds.
+Applicable for TOTP tokens only.
 Should be between `15` and `255`.
 Majority websites requires `30`, however some rare websites may require custom lifetime.
 If you are not sure which one to use - use `30`.

 </p>
 </details>